 One-on-One or Small Group Consultation

-For those of you who want to know more about using lecture capture, or simply have questions about using the software, please contact CNDLS at email@example.com.
+For those of you who want to know more about using lecture capture to enhance teaching and learning, please contact CNDLS at firstname.lastname@example.org.

 GUMC faculty please contact Instructional Technology Design and Development (ITDD) to request a consultation.